Boundary cell

+While the hippocampal formation largely encodes information regarding the environmental layout through an allocentric (world-oriented) reference frame, organisms must first perceive this information in an egocentric (self-oriented) reference frame before undergoing intentional movement.
+Egocentric boundary cells (EBCs) located within the dorsomedial striatum are attributed to this self-oriented encoding of environmental boundaries.
+Testing with mice has revealed evidence of neurons located within the dorsomedial striatum that each have consistent activation when the mouse is at a certain distance and angle from nearby boundaries.
+Different EBCs have varying firing patterns, suggesting that different neurons within the dorsomedial striatum are specialized to respond to their own unique combination of distance and orientation relative to boundaries regardless of the animal’s familiarity with the environment.
+Current research suggests that there exists a strong connection between the allocentric and egocentric representations of environments: both the static environmental map and the dynamic positional details are needed for intentional movement.

 In medial entorhinal cortex border/boundary cells comprise about 10% of local population, being intermingled with grid cells and head direction cells.
 During development MEC border cells (and HD cells but not grid cells) show adult-like firing fields as soon as rats are able to freely explore their environment at around 16-18 days old.
 This suggests HD and border cells, rather than grid cells, provide the first critical spatial input to hippocampal place cells.